gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 Then if you really need to also export macros, add a header that only defines those macros.

 > But this is repetitive and tedious!
 I don't want to do this, I use 10 libraries like that!
+I won't maintain this!

 Good!
 This is actually a good point.
-Repetitive and tedious stuff like that can be done by a script.
+Fortunately, repetitive and tedious stuff like that can be done by a script.
 Using the clang tooling API, you can make a tool can generate your module interface and your defining header for you.
-This should be even easier of the header for which you create such module interface is a "modularizable header", as defined by the clang fork.
-I mean, the Google proposal initially proposed the `import "legacy.h"` syntax that would transform a legacy header inclusion to an importation.
+This should be even easier if the library exposes a "modularizable header", as defined by the clang folks.
+I mean, the Google proposal initially proposed the `import "legacy.h"` syntax that would transform a modularizable legacy header inclusion to an importation.
 If that is possible within clang, I cannot imagine why it won't be possible to generate a module interface and a header that applies the preprocessor state.
 I didn't try making a tool with this particular API, but I don't think it would be impossible to do.
+And invoking a generator like that can be done by the build system automatically.

 ## Config Macros

 Config macros are a common pattern in some libraries.
+We use it to enable or disable some features of a library by defining a macro before including it.
 Consider this code:

 ```c++
 #define LIBA_NO_EXCEPTIONS
 #include "liba.h"
 ```

 Familiar?
-But what happens if somewhere you forget to define it?
+But what happens if somewhere you forget to define it at one place of many?
 Yes, you get an ODR violation.
 It can be sometimes hard to debug such mistakes.
 Sure, the best solution would be to add the compile definition for all your translation unit, but some prefer to do it this way.